cym13/cym13.github.io/source/review_crypto_d.rst

 To understand how we must first think about our padding in mathematical terms.
 In RSA our message is not an array of bytes but a number.
-Adding a value *s* before that corresponds to the addition of our number-message *m* and *s* shifted to the left (so multiplied by some power of 2 in base 2) by an amount relative to the length of *m* written in base 2 (let's call it *l*).
+Adding a value *s* before that corresponds to the addition of our number-message *m* and our padding *s* shifted to the left (so multiplied by some power of 2 in base 2) by an amount relative to the length of *m* written in base 2 (let's call it *l*).
 All of this is taken to a large power that we will call *e* to produce a ciphertext: *c*.

 .. math:: c = (s×2^l + m)^e